 Our Centre

-The Pathways and Academic Learning Support Centre at the University of Newcastle, Australia has a proud history of delivering flexible and supportive pathways for motivated and talented students - not just to gain entry, but to thrive in their field of study.
+The Pathways Centre has a proud history of delivering flexible and supportive pathways for motivated and talented students.
+Pathways that not only help to gain entry, but students thrive in their field of study.

 Equity of access to higher education has always been a fundamental part of the University of Newcastle’s ‘DNA’.
-Our origins can be traced to a small pilot program for 80 students, ‘Open Foundation,’ run by the Department of Community Programs in 1974.
+Our origins began with a small pilot program of 80 students, ‘Open Foundation,’ run by the Department of Community Programs in 1974.
 Today we are home to one of the oldest and largest continuously operating enabling foundation programs in Australia.

-Located within the Academic Division of the University, our governing board and staff work closely with faculty colleagues to deliver almost a fifth of the commencing undergraduate cohort (domestic and international) and a significant amount of postgraduate (international) for the institution.
-We are proud of the achievements of our students, many of whom go on to pursue further postgraduate and research higher degree qualifications.
+Located within the Engagement and Equity Division, our Centre works with community partners to provide increased access to university programs for our community.
+Our governing board and staff work closely with university Colleges to deliver a fifth of the commencing undergraduate cohort across a range of degree programs.
+We are proud of the achievements of our students, many of whom go on to pursue further postgraduate and research higher degree qualifications, using those to further strengthen our community.

 Pathway Programs